Everything You Need to Know About Olive Oil

 The Extraction Process

 The process of how olive oil is made involves several steps, starting with the harvesting of ripe olives.
 Olives are typically hand-picked or shaken from trees and then transported to mills for extraction.
 Once at the mill, the olives are washed to remove dirt or leaves.
 The next step involves crushing the olives, often into a paste, which helps release the oil from the fruit.
+During mechanical extraction, the olive paste is slowly churned (a process known as malaxation) to encourage the separation of oil from the fruit tissue.
+The amount of oil extracted depends on the quality and ripeness of the olives.

 Types of Olive Oil